Blog

 Frequently asked questions

-Should I use SMS or email reminders?
+Should I send both SMS and email reminders?